seanclen/hr-strategies/src/pages/compliance/affirmative-action.md

 footer:
   heading: >-
-    In every OFCCP audit, the Compliance Officer will request to review the current year AAP and possibly the previous two year's AAP.
+    In every OFCCP audit, the Compliance Officer will request to review the current year AAP and the previous two year's AAP.
   subheading: >-
-    It is extremely important to ensure that all AAPs are properly updated each year and retained.
+    It is extremely important to ensure that all AAP's are properly updated each year and retained.
 ---